“I’m writing my will,” I announced.

 “The white rhino.
 I’m saving white ones.”

-“According to the stats, there are a lot more white rhinos.
-Maybe you should help the black ones,” Alison googled further.
+“According to the statistics, there are a lot more white rhinos.
+Maybe you should help the black ones,” Alison scrolled further.
 “Oh, wait… the black ones have been making a comeback.
 That’s good.”

 “Actually, it’s the black rhinos you hear about in the news all the time.
-You don’t really hear much about the white rhino anymore,” Dave pondered aloud.
-“And are they even white or is that just from rolling around in the dust?
-Because they look grey.”
+You don’t really hear much about the white rhino anymore,” Dave joined in.
+“And are they even white or is that just from rolling around in the dust because they actually look sorta grey.”

-“There are thousands of white rhinos and less than one-hundred of the Javan and Sumatran ones,” Laverne scrolled down her phone.
+“There are thousands of white rhinos and less than one-hundred of the Javan and Sumatran ones,” Laverne was also on her phone.
 “Actually, those last two don’t even have horns, just bumps.
 And they’re a lot smaller than the African ones.
 Are they still rhinos if they no longer look like rhinos?”

 “Maybe they’re hybrids.
 Fifty percent rhino, fifty percent… I dunno… hippo.
 Someone will have DNA-tested their lineage.”